AyoCodess/All-in-one-dashboard-fullstack-REACT/README.md

 ### Important Note:

-To run project locally auth0 authentication url needs to be changed to http://ocalhost:3000, it is currently set on the live domain.
+To run this project locally, the auth0 authentication URL needs to be changed to http://ocalhost:3000.

+It is currently set on the live domain.
 Only the admin (me) can change this.
-Contact me if you need to run this project locally or clone it and connect it to your own auth0 account.
+Contact me if you need to run this project locally or a better option is to connect your local version with your own auth0 account.

 ## Project Links